mrpc13/mrpc13/README.md

 💻 Passionate Software Engineer | 🚀 Competitive Programmer | 🏆 Tech Enthusiast

-Passionate about designing scalable systems, optimizing algorithms, and building impactful software solutions.
+Passionate about designing scalable systems, Crafting elegant algorithms, and building impactful software solutions.
 I thrive on solving complex problems and constantly push myself to improve in software development, DevOps, and competitive programming.

 ## 🔥 About Me
 - 🖥 Software Engineer in the making, passionate about backend development & system design.